top of page

 930club poster.png

-In the 1980s, the Reagan Administration was reinstating the Selective Service, hippies were turning in yuppies, and the punk scene rose as a reaction to what they saw as a conformist, soulless government.
+In the 1980s, the Reagan Administration was reinstating the Selective Service, hippies were turning into yuppies, and the punk scene rose as a reaction to what they saw as a conformist, soulless government.
 While punk is often associated with London, New York, and LA, there was a substantial scene in DC that had anchors in downtown and elsewhere.
 The original 9:30 Club and other spaces were the venues where bands like Minor Threat and Bad Brains got started before going on to world renown.
 On this tour you'll discover what made the DC punk culture distinct from others, the major contributors to the scene, and its lasting impact on the local music scene today.

 Private Tours

-Tours by Private Request Only
+Tours by Private Request

 Queer Black Broadway